 - Developing the Leader Within You by John Maxwell

-If you find this discussion of interest and would like to engage in a conversation about people development, please join us for It’s All About the People: Hiring, Developing and Retaining Great People an interactive webinar on Thursday, June 14 at 1PM ET.
+If you find this discussion of interest and would like to engage in a conversation about people development, please watch our on-demand webinar It’s All About the People: Hiring, Developing and Retaining Great People in ABA.